QuantumExchange/api-documentation/README.md

   `https://api.quantum.exchange`

-All API requests should use the "application/json" content type, and must be encrypted with SSL (https).
+All API requests should use the "application/json" content type.

 ## HTTP return codes